unnsse/unnsse.io/content/about.md

 class = 'center'
 +++

+{{< social-links >}}

 # :wave: Hey there!

 My name is Unnsse Khan and am a Principal Software Engineer living in [San Diego, California, USA](https://en.wikipedia.org/wiki/San_Diego) specializing in highly scalable distributed backend systems on the JVM (Java, Kotlin & Scala).

-Have provided solutions for numerous vertical industries, such as FinTech, PaaS, & Internet of Things (IoT) ranging anywhere from Startups to Fortune 100 companies.
+Provided solutions for various vertical industries, including FinTech, Consumer Electronics, PaaS, and IoT, for companies ranging from startups to Fortune 100.
+Contributed as both an individual contributor on a distributed cross-functional team and as a sole developer handling end-to-end software engineering and implementation, both onsite and remotely.
-Have trained/mentored numerous software engineering teams advanced techniques for best practices and helped many transition to an Agile methodology.
+Additionally, trained and mentored numerous software engineering teams in advanced techniques and best practices, facilitating their transition to Agile methodology.

-I am currently the Co-Organizer of the [San Diego Kotlin User Group](https://www.meetup.com/sd-kotlin/ "San Diego Kotlin Users Group").
+Being community-driven and altruistic, I am currently the Co-Organizer of the [San Diego Kotlin User Group](https://www.meetup.com/sd-kotlin/ "San Diego Kotlin Users Group") as a volunteer.
 Have also been long term active member of the [San Diego Java Users Group](https://www.meetup.com/San-Diego-Java-Users-Group/), Agile Alliance & Agile San Diego (formerly known as eXtreme Programming San Diego).